aapati17/Group-Python-4/README.md

 You can hover over data points to see detailed timestamps and score values.
 The last data point is highlighted with a different color and larger radius, so you know it represents the most recent score.
 ___

-### Bugs (as of Period-1-release)
+### Bugs (as of Group-Python-4-Period-2-beta-2)

-- The Submit Button does not spawn a loading animation to indicate that the data is sent to the services and computation is in progress.
-- The Benchmarks are forced in this release.
+- The UI for the application needs an overhaul.
 - If the metrics are being calculated for the first time, the graph shown is empty.
-- If the metrics are being calculated again for the same valid GitHub repository, the benchmark scores that are already retained are not extracted successfully.

 These bugs would be improved upon in future releases.